Bodies (AFI album): Background

 According to AFI frontman Davey Havok, the album was written in 2019 and finished by early 2020, prior to COVID-19 lockdowns, which had no impact on the album.

-On March 28, 2020, guitarist Jade Puget was interviewed by Kerrang! to promote a headlining appearance at Two Thousand Trees Festival.
+On March 28, 2020, guitarist Jade Puget was interviewed by Kerrang! to promote a headlining appearance at 2000trees.
 He said that while he did not expect the band's eleventh album to be released by the time of the performance, "hopefully at least a couple of songs will be."
 During an Instagram livestream on April 27, 2020, Puget said that the album was finished, but that its release date was being pushed back as a result of the COVID-19 pandemic.

 On January 1, 2021, the band announced that their eleventh studio album would be released before the end of the year.
 On January 15, they released the tracks "Twisted Tongues" and "Escape from Los Angeles".
 On February 25, it was revealed that the album would be called Bodies, and be released on June 11.
 Along with the announcement, the band revealed two new songs as another joint single, "Looking Tragic / Begging for Trouble".
 Additionally, a music video was released for "Looking Tragic".
 On April 9, "Dulceria / Far Too Near" were released, along with a music video for the former song, which was co-written by Billy Corgan.
 On May 25, the song "Tied to a Tree" was released.
 Puget called it his favorite from the album.
 A music video for the song, directed by Linda Strawberry, was released on July 8.

 A short film using music from the album, titled Where We Used to Meet, was directed by Kes Glozier.
 It premiered in Los Angeles on September 28 with an online screening two days later and a wide YouTube release on June 13, 2022.
 An outtake from the album titled "Caught", which Havok explained was excluded "for a better album flow", debuted at the premiere and was subsequently released online and as a 7-inch single.
 Drummer Adam Carson applauded the track, although he did not play on it.

 The band toured in support of the album in 2022 with Cold Cave.